Women's Day Special 2019: How should women plan their retirement?

 - Education TS EAMCET 2019: 5 Things Students Should Know Prior To Registration

-Women's Day Special 2019: How should women plan their retirement?'s
+Women's Day Special 2019: How should women plan their retirement?

 The value of rupee is decreasing with time, especially as inflation rates hover between 6 to 7%, with medical inflation reaching up to 15%.
 Whether you're working or not, maintaining the same lifestyle once you retire becomes difficult when you don't plan your retirement, and start saving early enough.